allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 ### Data analysis, correction and business reporting
-Offline/Batch Layer with all of the data persisted to HDFS gives you also a huge opportunity to do almost any kind of data analysis and business reports your business unit can come up with.
+Offline/Batch Layer with all of the data persisted to HDFS gives you also a huge opportunity to do almost any kind of data analysis and reports your business unit can come up with.
 Anything that is too complex/costly to compute in real-time, would greatly increase system latency, requires an additional context, is not available in real-time or simply is a one-time data analysis can be accomplished in the Offline Layer.